 When thinking about where to attend medical school, the topic of how to fund your education most likely comes up.
 There is a lot to consider!
 We strongly encourage students to start thinking about their financial planning strategy for medical school as early as possible.

-Every year our Financial Aid Office updates and shares the latest expected budget for the following year.
+Every year our Financial Aid Office updates the Guideline Budget for the upcoming year.
 Like other public institutions, our tuition is broken down by in-state vs. out-of-state.
 The estimated cost of attendance for 2019-20 is $65,096 for residents/$85,176 for non-residents.

 The average amount of debt upon graduation was $145,270, about $30,000 below the national average.

 If you would like to be considered for need-based aid (including need-based scholarships) you must complete our school's Financial Aid application no later than February 15.
 All admitted students are automatically considered for Admissions scholarships--no application required!

 Yes.
 If you would like to be considered for all types of aid, including need-based grants and need-based scholarships, you and your parents will need to complete the Free Application For Federal Student Aid (FAFSA) by February 15.

 All admitted students are automatically considered for Admissions scholarships--no application required!
 To be considered for all other need-based aid, students must complete the University of Michigan Medical School's Financial Aid application and the FAFSA (including parental information) no later than February 15.